The Power of Common Sense

 “Ok, so what are my options?”
 I asked in an obviously exacerbated tone.

-“There is another park 10 miles away that you can drive to and pay a $4 entry fee to the lock box.
+“There is another park 10 miles away that you can drive to and pay a $4 entry in the unattended lock box.
 If you do that, I will let you in.”
 He said that with a look like he’d just discovered the cure for cancer.

 “Okay, I would be happy to do that.
 Is there any way that I can do that on the way home since it will take me 30 minutes to go there and back and we only have about 2 hours before the park closes?”
 I asked, trying to salvage what I could of the little time we had left.